lustigj-code/fx-option/docs/compliance/Supervisory_Procedures.md

 - Store all signed certifications, meeting minutes, and review logs in the compliance document management system.
 - Update procedures promptly when regulations or business activities change.

+## 13. Authentication & Access Controls

+- **User authentication.** Portal and admin surfaces use credential-based sign-in backed by role-aware sessions.
+Session lifetimes default to 8 hours (`SESSION_MAX_AGE`) with app-specific overrides documented in the Quickstart.
+Sessions require re-authentication upon expiration.
+- **Multi-factor authentication (MFA).** Roles `compliance_officer` and `admin` must complete MFA enrollment and verification prior to privileged access.
+Enrollment generates recovery codes and verified timestamps recorded in the audit trail.
+- **Failed-attempt lockout.** Accounts with repeated failures trigger temporary lockout using `AUTH_FAILED_ATTEMPT_THRESHOLD` and related timers.
+Compliance is alerted through audit events with `ACCOUNT_LOCKED` reason codes; unlocking requires CCO approval.
+- **Audit logging.** All login successes, failures, logouts, MFA events, and access-denied actions emit structured records to the audit service.
+The Control Room dashboard exposes `/events/auth` for daily review.
+Compliance downloads and signs off weekly, noting any anomalies and documenting escalation outcomes.
+- **Escalation path.** Locked accounts or suspicious authentication events are escalated to the Security Operations lead and the CCO within one business hour.
+Investigations must conclude within one business day with documented remediation and, if necessary, password resets or role changes.

 > **Status:** Reviewed by counsel; supervisory checklist completed and stored with supporting evidence.